 Talk to your veterinarian before giving your dog yucca.
 This ingredient may help with inflammation, but it can also cause stomach upset over time.

 5. Essential Fatty Acids

 Omega-6 and omega-3 fatty acids may help with inflammation.
-Dozens of studies show that pets who get omega fatty acids tend to have better outcomes in terms of chronic inflammation.
+Dozens of studies show that pets who get omega fatty acids tend to have better outcomes in terms of inflammation.

 You can also look for a joint supplement formulated to support overall dog joint health.
-You can find mobility chews for older dogs or advanced formulas to help ease the symptoms of chronic inflammation in dogs.
+You can find mobility chews for older dogs or advanced formulas to help ease the symptoms of inflammation in dogs.

 6. CBD Oil and Hemp Oil